bbyte47/playground/content/posts/hugo_update.md

 weight: 1
 ---

 **Hugo Site Updated** to a much newer version as it has been around 5 years since it was first installed.
-Actually got the idea for updating when I ran into problems with my old Hugo site where the site was loosing the backround color.
+Actually got the idea for updating when I ran into problems with my old Hugo site where the site was losing the backround color.
 I built that site back in the 2020 time frame from a course titled "JAMStack: The Complete Guide" by Ray Viljoen.

 ![JAMStack](/image/jamstack.png)